rafaelmmedeiros/BuilderDefenderGame/README.md

 # Goals

 - Learning the basics of Unity.
-- Apply and understand SOLID principles in Unity Development.
 - Understand how to make software that grows with little changes in what has already been done.

-# To improve on coming projects
+# Observations

+- Why game devs use so many Singleton Pattern?
+Get rid of then on next project...
+They violete SOLID principles.
+There is anothers ways.
 - It´s not a true free to grow application, there is a lot of issues and refactoring is needed to turn this in a growable game.
-But, for the size works fine.
+But, works fine.
+Because It´ll not grow.
 - Some contents are easy to grow horizotaly and verticaly, others are stucked.
 - Some aspects are easy to balance, others don´t.
 - Code standards need to be done better.
-- Some Sprites Layers need to be better organized.
+- In this Application there´s a lot of good implementation and a lot of bad implementations.

 # Conclusion

 - Think and write expandable code is the best way to success.
+- Apply the SOLID principles is a good way to do things...
+- It wat a great experience writing code, cnanging small things and thinking of beeter ways.

 # ScreenShots